Galleon Attributes ⚓

 Important: When

-is specified but no valid value is found, the request will be skipped.
+gl-auth-tokenis specified but no valid value is found, the request will be skipped.
 This helps prevent failed API requests to protected endpoints.

 Multiple Auth Token Sources

-attribute using comma-separated values.
+You can specify multiple auth token sources in a single gl-auth-token attribute using comma-separated values.
 The system will try each source in order and use the first one that has a valid value:

 <div